Steyr M: History

 Design on the Steyr M began in 1999 by Friedrich Aigner and Wilhelm Bubits.
 Steyr wanted to take advantage of recent advancements in manufacturing techniques.

-Design work on the new pistol began in the early 1990s and the final product known as the M9 (adapted to fire the 9×19mm Parabellum cartridge) was officially unveiled in the spring of 1999.
+Development on the Steyr M class began in the early 1990s and the final product known as the M9 (adapted to fire the 9×19mm Parabellum cartridge) was officially unveiled in the spring of 1999.
+The M40 version chambered in .40 S&W was developed before the M9, so the design would be capable of handling the higher pressures of the .40-caliber round.

-The M40 version chambered in .40 S&W was developed before the M9, followed later by the M357 (chambered in .357 SIG) and two smaller variants of the M9 and M40 designated the S9 and S40 respectively.
+The M9 and M40 were followed later by the M357 (chambered in .357 SIG), as well as two smaller variants of the M9 and M40 designated the S9 and S40 respectively.
 These pistols were developed primarily for concealed carry and have a shortened barrel, slide, smaller frame and a reduced magazine capacity.
+By the time of the fourth generation A2 MF line in 2019, the .40 and .357 models had been discontinued for about a decade, and were never re-introduced for the duration of the M series.

 In 2013, the Steyr M (Medium) and S (Small) form factors were complemented by the L (Large) sized series and the C (Compact) sized series both available in 9×19mm Parabellum and .40 S&W chamberings as the L9-A1, L40-A1, C9-A1 and C40-A1.
+The Steyr M went through four generations (although there were transitionary models between generations as well).
+First generation guns were produced from 1999 to 2004, second generation guns were produced from 2004 to 2009, third generation guns were produced from 2009 to 2019, and fourth generation modular frame guns were produced from 2019 until 2025.

+In April 2024, the company was acquired by Czech RSBC Holding a.s., which owns also Slovenian gun maker Arex Arms.
+The two companies were combined into a single defense division to expand their global product portfolios.
+Subsequently, in 2025, Steyr announced that they were releasing their first new pistols since the M line, the metal-framed, hammer-fired AT-C (Competition) and AT-D (Defense), which are essentially upgraded versions of the Arex Zero line.
+In early 2026, it was confirmed by Steyr that the M line had been discontinued so the company could focus on the newer Arex-derived models.

 Design details

-Steyr M357-A1 with a close up view of the manual safety button.
-This safety was only offered on Austrian guns.

 The unique "trapezoidal" sight picture for the Steyr M pistol series.